juhakivekas/asetniop-for-linux/README.md

 Currently the program steals the keyboard from all clients (including the X server) and filters the kystrokes you make.
 By default all keystrokes are passed throught the filter unmodified.
 The `a`, `s`, `d`, `f`, `j`, `k`, `l`, and `;` keys (in a US layout) are not passed through but are instead aggregated into chords that make up the ASETNIOP typing system.
-This means that you can use ASETNIOP and still have most of the keyboard unaltered.
+This means that you can use ASETNIOP and still have most of the keyboard unaltered, such as `ctrl-c` to kill the program.

 For info on the workflow, architecture, design choices, etc. check out the files in `doc`.
 Any contributions, issues, and discussion is welcome!
-Raise guthyb issues or shoot me a mail.
+Raise github issues or shoot me a mail on guth.smash@gmail.com.

 Building
 --------